dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-probes.md

 ![Light probes on and off](media/light-probes-on-and-off.jpg)

-Light probes create areas in which light is reflected between surfaces.
+Light probes capture the lighting at the position you place them.

 The screenshot below shows a [point light](point-lights.md) surrounded by light probes.

 ![Cornell box](media/light-probes-cornell.png)